 In politics Thompson served as a Republican committeeman and managed the campaign of a “good government” gubernatorial candidate in 1904.
 A few years later he failed in his own bid to run for mayor, promising he would bring efficiency to government while improving schools and roads.
 In the 20s he financed a personal crusade against handguns.

-Despite John R. Thompson’s progressive politics, his business would go down in history as one that refused to serve Negros.
+Despite John R. Thompson’s progressive politics, his business would go down in history as one that refused to serve Negroes.
 Or, as civil rights leader Marvin Caplan put it in 1985, “If the chain is remembered today, it is not for its food, but for its refusal to serve it.”
 Thompson died in 1927.

-Where he stood on the question of public accommodations is unclear but the chain faced numerous lawsuits by Negros in the 1930s.
+Where he stood on the question of public accommodations is unclear but the chain faced numerous lawsuits by Negroes in the 1930s.
 However the best known case occurred in 1950 when a group of integrationists led by Mary Church Terrell was refused service in a Washington D.C.
 Thompson’s Restaurant.

 The group was looking for a case that would test the validity of the district’s 19th-century public accommodations laws.
 After three years in the courts the Thompson case (for which the Washington Restaurant Association raised defense funds) made its way to the Supreme Court which affirmed the so-called “lost” anti-discrimination laws of 1872 and 1873 as valid.